Following Desert Storm, the Kurdish Population of Iraq attempted to flee Saddam Hussein in fear he would retaliate against them.

 Units arrived with industrial-sized water pumps and water purification specialists to provide clean, fresh water to local residents.
 Soldiers established a fuel-supply point to make sure emergency vehicles could continue their relief missions and set up shower and food trailers.

-Top left: Kurdish refugees help U.S. military personnel dislodge a light vehicle from a rut.
-Bottom Right: Tents cover the mountainside in the Kurdish refugee camp of Yekmel.
-Refugees are transported from Yekmelto a newly established camp at Zakhu during Operation Provide Comfort, an allied effort to aid the refugeeswho fled the forces of Saddam Hussein in northern Iraq.
+Pictured top: Kurdish refugees help U.S. military personnel dislodge a light vehicle from a rut.
+Middle: Tents cover the mountainside in the Kurdish refugee camp of Yekmel.
+Refugees are transported from Yekmelto, a newly established camp at Zakhu during Operation Provide Comfort, an allied effort to aid the refugees who fled the forces of Saddam Hussein in northern Iraq.
+Bottom: Soldiers from the 401st Quartermaster Detachment, 316th Sustainment Command (Expeditionary), carry a suction hose and a basket strainer to the Long Beach Adult Learning Center in Long Beach, N.Y., to perform pumping operations in a flooded basement, a result of Hurricane Sandy in 2012.